GregRos/UnicodeInput/Readme.md

 https://github.com/GregRos/dumb.sh/blob/master/dumb.sh

 And run it in the script's folder.
 This will pull the dependencies and generate a Lib folder.
 Then you can run the script.

+## Future
+I'm honestly pretty tired of AHK and I don't think I'll ever use it again for anything other than stupid simple macros.